qulle/oltb/README_INTERNAL.md

 ]);
 ```

-The second step is after the map has been created, passing the map-reference to all managers to complete the initiation process.
+The second and third step is to pass the created map as reference to all managers.
+After that the ready method is called which will fire of a event that components and managers will listen for in order to do the final configurations now when both the DOM, Map and Toolbar is ready to be used.
 ```javascript
 BootstrapManager.setMap(map);
 ```